crewtimer/crewtimer-doc/video-review/ReviewingVideo.md

 If you are confident about your video setup, it's recommended that the video system is your primary (most accurate) source of timing.

-- [ ] Select the "CrewTimer Settings" tab in the main Connect window (the gear icon)
+- [ ] Select the "CrewTimer Settings" tab in the main Connect window (the rower icon)
 - [ ] Enter your MobileID and MobilePin for the regatta

 ![image-20240602182639603](assets/image-20240602182639603.png)